 - Better communicate with your team and show empathy to how they best work

 - Make decisions on project timelines and assign personnel to tackle the right tasks at the right time

 Outlining your best moments: create a Productivity Inventory.

 Identifying certain high-level productivity traits comes naturally.
 It’s easy for most of us to say confidently, “I do my best writing in the mornings” or “my best creative work happens in the evenings when no one is around.”
 But how do we dig a little deeper?
 Like an elite athlete, how do we track and improve on specific areas impacting the quality of work we produce?

 Self-Awareness is key.
-First create a checklist of your typical tasks and responsibilities.
-Now think back on two specific types of moments; one where you “felt in the zone,” felt productive, creative, firing on all cylinders and one where despite knowing exactly what needed done you struggled to stay focus and complete the necessary tasks.
+First, create a checklist of your typical tasks and responsibilities.
+Now think back on two specific types of moments; one where you “felt in the zone,” felt productive, creative, firing on all cylinders, and one where despite knowing exactly what needed to be done you struggled to stay focused and complete the necessary tasks.